SEAN: After this week’s deluge, the six books coming out next week feel like a mild summer breeze in comparison. Makes me feel fine.

 And there’s Vol. 3 of Deadman Wonderland, whose cover is trying to exude cool, but isn’t quite getting there for me.

-MELINDA: Same here, though I’m still giving it a chance.
+MJ: Same here, though I’m still giving it a chance.

 SEAN: Magi has Vol. 6, and has barely begun to mine The Arabian Nights for characters and plots, so we are no doubt in for a long ride.
 Can’t wait.

-MELINDA: I’ve finally caught up on some of this series, so I’m looking forward to more!
+MJ: I’ve finally caught up on some of this series, so I’m looking forward to more!

 MICHELLE: Whereas I am somewhat behind, but I really did like the first couple of volumes.